 Project Manager Dr Cristina Pozo Vicente (Fachliche Leitung Projekt Lehrbetrieb), under whose watchful eye studyPORT was developed says, “We decided to conduct the roll-out in stages to ensure that we could identify and eliminate any teething troubles.
-Now that it’s mid-June, we have finally deployed the application to all the FernUniversität faculties.”
+Now that it’s mid-June, we have finally deployed the platform to all the FernUniversität faculties.”

 Those students who have given studyPORT a go have given it rave reviews.

 “I’m impressed with how easy it is to navigate,” says Natalie Frede, a first year BA Psychology student.
 “It seems my days of going to the uni homepage and hitting search are a thing of the past.
 This application looks set to make my life easier.”

 Also pleased with the platform is Julia Zimmer, a budding legal eagle in her final year.
 “I can access the law faculty’s webpage via studyPORT just as easily as I can find information on upcoming events of interest.
 I would definitely recommend studyPORT to other students,” she says.